StuntsPT/Structure_threader/README.md

 ## Installation from Pypi
 *Structure_threader* is available on [Pypi](https://pypi.python.org/pypi/structure_threader/0.1.8).
 It can be installed by simply running `pip install structure_threader`.
+Don't forget the `--user` option if you can't or don't want to install the program as `root` user.
 Using this method, binaries for STRUCTURE and fastStructure are also distributed.
 For more details on this, please check the manual.

 ## Documentation